 - 154 UK universities took part.
 They made 1,911 submissions for:

 - 36 expert sub-panels reviewed the submissions, overseen by four main panels.
-Around £2 billion per year of research funding is allocated on the bases of the results.
+Around £2 billion per year of research funding is allocated on the basis of the results.